ksd3/rinexpy/docs/ARCHITECTURE.md

 ```

 Steps 7 and 8 are the headline performance change vs georinex: walk
-+ assemble are split, the assemble is linear in the number of epochs,
+and assemble are split, the assemble is linear in epoch count, and
-and `xarray.merge` is *not* called per-epoch.
+`xarray.merge` isn't called per-epoch.
 See `OPTIMIZATIONS.md`.

-For the streaming path (`iter_obs3_epochs`) step 8 is replaced with a
+The streaming path (`iter_obs3_epochs`) replaces step 8 with a
-yield-per-epoch loop that builds a single-time `xarray.Dataset`
+yield-per-epoch loop that builds a single-time `xarray.Dataset` sized
-sized only to the SVs present in that epoch.
+to the SVs present in that epoch.

-For the parallel batch path (`batch_convert(workers=N)`) the work is
+The parallel batch path (`batch_convert(workers=N)`) shards by file
-sharded by file across a `multiprocessing.Pool`, each worker doing
+across a `multiprocessing.Pool`.
+Each worker does the full layer 1-3
-the full layer 1-3 walk independently.
+walk on its own.

 ## Optional dependencies